 Experts advise patients to stock up on critical medications, so that you'll have enough to get by if you are quarantined or if supplies become limited during an outbreak.
 But this may not be possible for everyone.
 If your insurance allows you to get more than 1 month of essential eye medicine, such as glaucoma drops, you should do so.
 Some insurers will approve a 3-month supply of medication in times of natural disaster.
 Ask your pharmacist or ophthalmologist for help if you have trouble getting approval from your insurance company.
 And as always, request a refill as soon as you're due.
 Don't wait until the last minute to contact your pharmacy.

 It can be hard to break this natural habit, but doing so will lower your risk of infection.
 If you feel an urge to itch or rub your eye or even to adjust your glasses, use a tissue instead of your fingers.
 Dry eyes can lead to more rubbing, so consider adding moisturizing drops to your eye routine.
 If you must touch your eyes for any reason — even to administer eye medicine — wash your hands first with soap and water for at least 20 seconds.
 Then wash them again after touching your eyes.

 5. Practice safe hygiene and social distancing.

-Wash your hands a lot.
+Wear a mask.
+Wash your hands a lot, scrubbing them with soap for at least 20 seconds.
 Follow good contact lens hygiene.
 And avoid touching or rubbing your nose, mouth and eyes.